Decision made on whether historic Royal Navy warship HMS Caroline will be coming to Portsmouth

-Royal Navy warship HMS Caroline is saved - but it's not coming to Portsmouth
+Royal Navy warship HMS Caroline is saved - but she's not coming to Portsmouth

 The long-term future of the historic warship HMS Caroline has been secured, the Stormont Economy Minister has said.